How to: Manually Insert a Scale Break into an Axis

 Steps 1-5.
 Creating a New Chart and Adding Data

-- Start MS Visual Studio (2008 or 2010), and create a new Windows Forms Application, or open an existing one.
+- Start Microsoft Visual Studio, and create a new Windows Forms Application, or open an existing one.

 Drop the ChartControl onto the form.
 Note that in this instance, the Chart Wizard may be invoked (if its “Show wizard every time a new chart is added” option is enabled).
 In this example, we don’t need to use the wizard, so click Cancel to close the wizard’s window and manually customize the ChartControl.